BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Crushing Club** `ACTIVE`

-Any strikes made with this weapon count as having the [Mighty Blow] special rule.
-Also, any model struck by this weapon and not slain must roll a D6 at the end of the Combat.
-On a 3+, that model is immediately knocked Prone.
+Any Strikes made by a Gundabad Troll armed with a Crushing Club count as having the [Mighty Blow] special rule.
+Additionally, any model struck by a Crushing Club and not slain must roll a D6 at the end of the Combat.
+On a 3+, the model is immediately knocked Prone.

 - **Scythe Gauntlets** `ACTIVE`